Tiger ... our that's more like it cat

 What should I expect at the initial consultation visit?

-A: The initial consultation visit is an opportunity for you to meet us and for us to meet you and get to know your pets.
+A: The initial consultation visit is an opportunity for us to meet and get to know about your pets.
 Questions or concerns you have can be addressed at this time.
-We will gather specifics from you regarding the care of your pets such as their feeding schedule, favorite games and toys, hiding spots, etc. This will ensure that we can provide your pets with the best treatment while you are away.
-We will also review your home care instructions such as watering plants, adjusting lights and bringing in mail/paper, etc. We will also complete paperwork (Service Contract, Home and Pet Care Agreement and Vet Release).
-We will need two keys and payment (check or cash) is due in advance.
-When we leave your home, you will be confident that your pet and home will be in good hands while you're gone.
-This meeting is for new clients only.
-After the initial consultation, future reservations may be secured via e-mail.
-We prefer telephone conversations be limited to first time callers, urgent matters and return home verification.
+We will gather specifics from you regarding the care of your pets such as their feeding schedule, favorite games and toys, hiding spots, etc. This will ensure that we can provide your pets with consistent care while you are away.
+We also review your home care instructions such as watering plants, adjusting lights and bringing in mail/paper, etc. We complete paperwork (Service Contract, Home and Pet Care Agreement and Vet Release) and cover potential concerns respective to the care of your home.

 What services do you offer?